 Any pupil seeking medical attention when at school will be required to report to the medical room.
-Following assessment and treatment, a Medical report form will be completed (Appendix 4) and parents contacted if appropriate.
+Following assessment and treatment, a Medical report form will be completed on CPOMs.
 If a child receives an injury / bump to the head then a Child Head Injury form must be completed, the parents will be informed and a child will receive a head injury sticker so that their teacher is aware of the incident.
 Where possible, a pupil will always be encouraged to return to their learning.